mapbox/assembly/README.md

 ## Browser support

-Assembly targets IE 11+ and other modern browsers.
+Assembly targets modern versions of Chrome, Firefox, Safari, and Edge on desktop; Safari on iOS; and Chrome on Android.

 ## Custom Builds